 There is no final exam.
-The final mark will be based on the project report or coursework submitted at the end of the semester.
+The final mark will be based upon the project report or coursework submitted at the end of the semester.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.

 At the end of the course students will be invited to give feedback on the course and teaching through a tool called SET or Qualtrics.
 The lecturers and course co-ordinators will consider all feedback.